drhsqlite/fossil-mirror/www/ssl-server.md

 ## The ACME Protocol

-The [ACME Protocol][2] is used to prove to a CA that you really control a website so that the CA will issue a cert for you.
+The [ACME Protocol][2] is used to prove to a CA that you control a website.
+CAs require proof that you control a domain before they will issue a cert for that domain.
 The usual means of dealing with ACME is to run the separate [certbot](/certbot.eff.org) tool.
 Here is, in a nutshell, what certbot will do to obtain your cert:

   1. Certbot sends your "signing request" (the document that contains